Sunday Night Baseball: Matt Vasgersian and Alex Rodriguez (2018–2021)

-Ravech, Cone and Pérez era (2022–2025)
+Ravech, Cone and Pérez (2022–2025)

 In 2021, ESPN and Major League Baseball agreed to a new contract that would last through the 2028 season.
 Beginning in 2022, ESPN would keep Sunday Night Baseball as its Game of the Week broadcast, but would no longer televise non-exclusive weeknight games unlike in previous years.
 It also gave ESPN the option to produce an alternate telecast on its sister networks (such as the popular alternate "StatCast" seen on ESPN2), as well as simulcasts on ESPN+ and ABC.

 Matt Vasgersian left ESPN after the 2021 season to focus more on his duties for MLB Network and Bally Sports West, as he is the lead announcer for the Los Angeles Angels, which in part, due to SNB, saw his role taken by Daron Sutton and Rich Waltz for most of the 2021 season.
 On January 7, 2022, ESPN announced that Karl Ravech would become the fourth play-by-play announcer for Sunday Night Baseball, joined by analysts David Cone and Eduardo Pérez.

 On May 14, 2023, ESPN was widely criticized for its decision to implement a split screen between its coverage of Game 6 of the Stanley Cup Playoff Western Conference semifinal series between the Vegas Golden Knights and Edmonton Oilers and a Sunday Night Baseball telecast between the St. Louis Cardinals and Boston Red Sox, which was being played at the same time and was ultimately won by St. Louis by the score of 9–1.

 Jon Sciambi, the lead voice for ESPN Radio's MLB coverage, filled in for Ravech when the latter was on assignment for ESPN, most notably during the Little League World Series.

 In 2024, it was reported that ESPN was expected to opt out of its contract with MLB at the end of the 2025 season.
 On February 20, 2025, ESPN and MLB mutually opted out of their contract.

 On September 21, 2025, ESPN broadcast its 865th and final Sunday Night Baseball game, which was between the Seattle Mariners and Houston Astros.
+ESPN subsequently signed a new contract with Major League Baseball, mainly broadcasting exclusive weekday games from 2026 onward.

+On August 23, 2026, ESPN returned to the Sunday night slot for the MLB Little League Classic, but they no longer labeled them as Sunday Night Baseball broadcasts due to NBC fully taking over the rights.
+This was also Karl Ravech's last MLB broadcast for ESPN after he was laid off by the network in the summer.